Distributed ADMM with linear updates over directed networks: Numerical Examples

+\textbf{Problem setup:} We consider a sensor network of $n = 50$ agents.
+Each agent is placed in the unit square uniformly at random, and it is assigned a random broadcast range between $0.2$ and $0.4$.
+This generates a directed graph.
+We consider the problem of sensor fusion, where the goal of all the agents is to estimate a common parameter using data from the neighbouring agents.
+The local objective function of agent $i$ is $f_i(x) = (1/2) \|H_i x - g_i\|^2$, where the measurement matrix $H_i \in \R^{10 \times 2}$ and the data matrix $g_i \in \R^2$ are generated randomly from a standard normal distribution.
+To estimate the parameter, the agents must solve problem \eqref{eq:opt_prob_intro} in a distributed manner.

-We solve \eqref{eq:opt_prob_main} using ADMM, PANDA and Push-DIGing.
-Note that the bounds on the adjustable parameters for each of these algorithms, such as the ones on $\rho$ and $B$ given in Theorem \ref{thm:main}, are often very conservative as mentioned in \cite{nedich_dig}.
-Hence, adopting the same approach as \cite{nedich_dig}, we manually tune these parameters to obtain the best possible convergence rate for each algorithm.
-Fig. \ref{fig:admm_panda_diging} shows the convergence of the primal residual for all three algorithms.
+\textbf{Algorithms chosen for comparison:} We consider DC-DistADMM \cite{dcdistadmm} and D-ADMM-FTERC \cite{finite-time_admm}.
+Note that the bounds on the parameters of each of these algorithms, such as the ones on $\rho$ and $B$ given in Theorem \ref{thm:main}, are often very conservative.
+Hence, we tune the parameters to get the best convergence rate, as suggested in \cite{nedich_dig} .

-It is observed that the convergence rates of ADMM and Push-DIGing are close, while that of PANDA is slower.
-This suggests that the presence of the penalty term in ADMM significantly increases the convergence rate of the algorithm compared to the dual-ascent algorithm PANDA.

-With respect to communication cost, Push-DIGing requires the agents to exchange primal variable iterates and their estimates of the quantity $(1/n)\sum_{i = 1}^n \nabla f_i(x_i^k)$ in each iteration \cite{nedich_dig}.
-In comparison, ADMM (with $B = 1$) and PANDA \cite{panda} require exchange of only primal variable iterates.
-Thus, communication cost of ADMM (with $B = 1$) and PANDA is half of Push-DIGing.
+\textbf{Convergence rate:} A plot of the normalized primal residual obtained by each of the algorithms mentioned above is shown in Fig. \ref{fig:basic_comparison} (left).
+It can be observed that the performance of Algorithm \ref{alg:main} is better than that of D-ADMM-FTERC and DC-DistADMM in this example.

-It is useful to note that since ADMM and PANDA are algorithms operating in the dual space, they also provide a sequence $\{a^k\}$ of iterates which converge to the dual optimal point $a^*$, which is not the case with Push-DIGing.
+It is worth noting that the algorithms mentioned above also generate a sequence $\{A^k\}$ of dual variable iterates which converge to the dual optimal point $A^*$ (not shown here due to space constraints).
+This is not the case with gradient-based algorithms.

-To compute a weight matrix of the form $W$, Push-DIGing requires each agent to only know its out-degree \cite{nedich_dig}, which is a ``local property'' of the network.
-In comparison, ADMM and PANDA \cite{panda} require a weight matrix which has some ``global properties'' as given in Assumption \ref{assn:W_properties}.
-Hence, computation of $W$ requires communication among all agents of the network.